 Environmental & Social: Ensuring compliance with Indonesian health and safety standard; Educating production team on worker safety principles

-- For FY2014, Alamanda paid over $4.6M in income to its farmers and workers
+- As of December 2019, Alamanda paid over $116k in income to its farmers and workers

 - Through the expansion of its supply base, Alamanda is reaching greater numbers of smallholder farmers in the less developed areas of Central and North Sumatra